falun/aspartame/README.md

 2. The enum value names do not begin with `_`;
 3. The const block declares _only_ values of the same type.

+Additionally if you want to change how an enum is represented as a string value you can add a `render` directive as a comment to the declaration.
+An example of that would be:

+	const (
+		bar FooEnumType = iota
+		baz
+		quix // render: QuiX
+		quux
+	)

+Now when converting `Foo.Quix` to or from a string "QuiX" is the expected name.
+Currently standard camel case is still used in code.
+The play example below makes use of the render tag.

 ##### Results
 The generated code will be produced in the same package and currently provides the following convenience methods: